Donor Registration Terms

 • Personal history or cancer (exceptions: melanoma, breast, bladder, cervical [stage 0, in situ] and cured localized skin cancer such as basal cell or squamous cell carcinoma)

-Potential donors must be at least 4’10” and weigh more than 105 pounds, but not exceed a maximum of BMI 40.
+Potential donors must be at least 4’10” and weigh more than 105 pounds, but not exceed a maximum BMI of 40.

 REIMBURSEMENT AND COSTS TO YOU You will not be paid for participating as a potential donor, nor will you be paid if you donate.
-You will not be charged for any expenses resulting from further testing to identify you as the best available donor or for the collection of your marrow or peripheral blood stem cells.
+You will not be charged for any expenses resulting from further testing to identify you as the best available donor or for the collec¬tion of your bone marrow or peripheral blood stem cells.

 QUESTIONS OR CONCERNS If you have questions or concerns about participating as a potential donor, please contact DKMS™ at any point in the process.
+You can contact DKMS by phone at 212-209-6700 or by email at email@example.com.